 The last lines contain a number of questions all of which come straight from the phrase book.
 They are meant to help one navigate an unknown landscape.
 Now, the speaker finds herself in one, but they are useless.
-Rather than helping her move through her life, they only make understanding that life more difficult.
+Rather than helping her move through her life, they only make the understanding that life is more difficult.
 The last line is one of the most interesting.

 […] Let me pass please.
 I am an Englishwoman.